netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    *  The combination of the day, month, and year represented for date and time values MUST be valid.
 See {{Section 5.7 of ?RFC3339}} for the maxinum day number based on the month and year.
-   *  The second MUST have the value "60" at the end of months in which a leap second occurs for date and time values.
+   *  The second for date and time values MUST have the value "60" at the end of months in which a leap second occurs.
    *  Schedules received with a starting time in the past with respect to current time SHOULD be ignored.
+Some implementation MAY omit the past occurrences and start immediately (e.g., for a period-based schedule) or starts from the date and time when the recurrence pattern is first satisfied from the current time (e.g., for a recurrence-based schedule).

 # Relationship to the DISMAN-SCHEDULE-MIB {#sec-mib}

 {{!RFC3231}} specifies a Management Information Base (MIB) used to schedule management operations periodically or at specified dates and times.

-Despite no data nodes are defined in this document, {{mapping}} lists how main objects in the DISMAN-SCHEDULE-MIB can be mapped to YANG parameters.
+Although no data nodes are defined in this document, {{mapping}} lists how the main objects in the DISMAN-SCHEDULE-MIB can be mapped to YANG parameters.

 |MIB Object|	YANG|
 |----------|---|